lisa-lumos/AWS/2-aws-solution-architect-associate/01-resilient-architectures.md

 Q5: Using Amazon Elastic Container Service (ECS) to run a containerized we application, you wish to minimize costs by running multiple copies of a task on each container instance.
 What do you do?
 - Answer: Configure an Application Load Balancer to distribute the requests using path-based routing.
-- Note: ... (needs further research)
+- Note: ... (needs further research).
+Application Load Balancer, Network Load Balancer, Gateway Load Balancer, Classic Load Balancer.
+Route 53 - routing policy: simple RR, weighted, geo-location.